-When will I know how much I will get?
-If you apply between October and March, you should find out in the spring.
-Each college you've been accepted to will send you a financial aid package that shows the aid the school is offering you.
-The package usually includes grants, scholarships, work-study and loans.
-You have to accept or reject each type of aid the school offers.
+when will I know how much I will get?
+If you apply as soon as you can your senior year, you should find out in the spring.
+Each college you've been accepted to will send you a financial aid offer that shows the aid the school is offering you.
+The aid offer usually includes grants, scholarships, work-study and loans.
+You have to accept or reject each type of aid the school offers

-What can I use financial aid for?
+WHAT CAN I USE FINANCIAL AID FOR?
 It can only be used to pay for your education, which includes:

-- Direct costs tuition, fees - Indirect costs transportation, housing, food
+- Direct costs tuition, fees, on-campus housing - Indirect costs books, transportation, off-campus housing, food

-What about next year?
+WHAT ABOUT NEXT YEAR?
 File the FAFSA again, even if you didn't get aid this year.
 Things can change - program requirements, your family's financial condition.

-If I change my mind about college, can I get a refund?
-Every school that awards federal student aid must have a written refund policy and give you a copy if you ask.
+IF I CHANGE MY MIND ABOUT COLLEGE, CAN I GET A REFUND?
+Every school that offers federal student aid must have a written refund policy and give you a copy if you ask.
 Find out before you apply for admission if you can get a refund if you withdraw before you finish your studies.